slashvar/slashvar.github.io/_drafts/writing-software-fast-env.md

 But as a software engineer this is a challenge, I'm working on the core components of our service, a search engine and the corresponding indexing service.
 Such software are pretty large, requires performances, stability, safety ...
 But we're also a small team, less than ten engineers, and we were even less when I started.

 This post is about how we manage (or try to) this challenge, and what ideas both from our processes to the code itself, we are trying to leverage.
 I don't promise groundbreaking techniques or totally new methods of software engineering, just my personnal reflexion on the subject.
+Also, I won't try to relate the way we work with any exiting methods, for one good reason: I don't care about established methods.

 I wrote this article as a journey toward some technical idea (in C++ as usual), but I'll start talking about organisation and software delivery.